-The helmet shall be placed on a head form in such a manner that the chin strap may be fastened under a device whose upper end approximates the contour of the bony structure of the jaw.
-The device will then be given a mechanical preload followed by a dynamic loading.
+The helmet shall be placed on the largest appropriate head form in such a manner that the chin strap may be fastened under a device whose upper end approximates the contour of the bony structure of the jaw.
+The device will then be given a mechanical pre-load followed by a dynamic loading.
 The retention system fails if it cannot support the mechanical loads or if the maximum deflection during the dynamic load exceeds 30 mm.
 The retention system also fails if it cannot be easily and quickly unfastened after testing.

-- a.
+a.
 This chinstrap loading device shall consist of a simulated jaw and accommodations for the pre-load and dynamic load.
-The jaw portion shall consist of two metal bars or rollers, each one 12.7 $\pm$ 0.5 mm in diameter, separated by 76 $\pm$ 0.5 mm on center.
-The mass of this device shall not exceed 6.0 kg. - b.
+The jaw portion shall consist of two metal bars or rollers, each one $12.7 \pm 0.5$ mm in diameter, separated by $76 \pm 0.5$ mm on center.
+The mass of this device shall not exceed 6.0 kg.

+b.
 A pre-load shall be applied for at least 60 seconds.
-This pre-load plus the mass of the chinstrap loading device shall total 23 kg $\pm$ 500 g. - c.
-A 38 kg $\pm$ 500 g mass shall be dropped in a vertical guided fall a distance of 120 mm so as to load the retaining system abruptly; the 38 kg mass and preload mass shall not be additive.
-In order to protect the test mechanism, the impact of the 38 kg mass may be cushioned with a 00-93 durometer rubber pad 150 mm in diameter by $6\frac{1}{2}$ mm thick, or its equivalent.
+This pre-load plus the mass of the chinstrap loading device shall total 23 kg $\pm$ 500 g.

+c.
+A 38 kg $\pm$ 500 g mass shall be dropped in a vertical guided fall a distance of 120 mm so as to load the retaining system abruptly; the 38 kg mass and pre-load mass shall not be additive.
+In order to protect the test mechanism, the impact of the 38 kg mass may be cushioned with a 00-93 durometer rubber pad 150 mm in diameter by 6/2 mm thick, or its equivalent.